What is Penicillin and how does it work?

 Administering liquid penicillin:

-- Mix also with food and then serve.
+- Mix with wet food and then serve.

-- The food must be way beyond pill proportion-size so your cat would be lured to eat it.
+- The food must be way beyond the medicine proportion-size so your cat would be lured to eat it.

 To Wrap It Up

 Penicillin is a useful drug within animal healthcare and can treat a wide variety of illnesses.
 Only administer penicillin to your pet if prescribed by a veterinarian and you feel confident in doing so.
 Follow the dosage and timing when administering penicillin to your cat.
 Don't be afraid to ask your veterinarian if you have any questions regarding penicillin or your cat's overall health.